ByteworksHomeLab/smitchell.github.io/_posts/2020-11-22-sidenote-rsyslog.md

 {% include image.html url="/img/post-assets/sidenote-rsyslog/syslog.png" description="Include syslog" %}

-Finally, the linked instructions I followed are for Ubuntu, so it has the wrong command to restart Rsyslog on Raspbian.
+Finally, the instructions I followed above are for Ubuntu, so the command to restart rsyslog won't work on Raspbian.
 Use this command instead.

 ```shell
 sudo service rsyslog restart